ephread/inkgd/docs/source/advanced/editor_plugin/import_plugins.rst

     print(bytecode.json)

-Since JSON file are very common and might be imported by multiple plugins, make sure to use the appropriate importer when reimporting them.
+Since JSON files are very common and might be imported by multiple plugins, make sure to use the appropriate importer when reimporting them.